dmcquay/katas/2024/2024-06-04-star-formation-simulator/README.md

 - Object tracking
 - Detect/display orbits and related metrics (hard)
 - Single button stroke to save current view (pan, zoom, timestamp) to be able to return to an event.
+- When multiple particles share a pixel in the current display, increase brightness.